huggingface/large_language_model_training_playbook/README.md

 ## Selecting training hyper-parameters and model initializations

-## Questions realted to maximizing throughput
+## Questions related to maximizing throughput

 ## Avoiding, recovering from, or understanding instabilities